 5. Apply and Seal The Whitewash

+Apply the mixture over the planks using a brush or roller.
 Once the whitewash coating is dry, seal it.
-A sealant will protect the whitewash coating (and the laminate planks) from moisture, water, scratches, and other damage.
+A sealant will protect the finish from moisture, water, scratches, and other damage.

 - Use water-based latex varnish.